nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 When a stream is empty at create time - `NumPending+Delivered.Consumer==0` - a nil is sent across the channel to signal to the caller that they should not expect any values.

-#### Dumping entire bucket as JSON

-A watch is set up to read the entire bucket, the data received is stored in a `map[string]Result`.
-Care should be taken to handle the `KV-Operation` header to not return deleted data.

-By creating a bucket watch it means the JSON dump will see all keys and all history.

 #### Difficult to support features

 JetStream does not today support asking a stream for its list of subjects, this means an iterator over keys needs to read the entire